intelligent-username/Regularization/README.md

 pip install -r requirements.txt
 ```

 Run the demos in ipynb files or scripts.
-Or just read them
+Or just read them.

 ---